Traditional Beef Yakisoba

 There is a good reason why woks are one of the most used pieces of equipment in many Asian restaurants.
 They add flavour!
 Each wok adds a unique flavour to a dish, which people call ‘wok hay’.
 If you have a well-seasoned wok, make sure to use it!

-Step by Step Recipe
+Step by Step Instructions

 1. In a large pot of generously boiling water, cook wheat noodles until package instructions, drain and place to the side.
-Meanwhile, prep the ingredients and mix the Yakisoba sauce ingredients in a bowl, and place to the side.
+Meanwhile, prep the ingredients and mix the Yakisoba sauce ingredients in a bowl, and place them to the side.

 2. Over high heat, preheat a large wok and season the beef generously with sea salt and pepper.
 Add 1 tbsp of cooking oil and sear the beef for 1 to 2 minutes (2 minutes for well done).
 Once seared, pour the beef onto a plate.